Diseases & Conditions

 The goal of treatment is to relieve painful symptoms, protect the shape of the femoral head, and restore normal hip movement.
 If left untreated, the femoral head can deform and not fit well within the acetabulum (hip socket), which can lead to further hip problems in adulthood, such as early onset of arthritis.

 There are many treatment options for Perthes disease.
 Your doctor will consider several factors when developing a treatment plan for your child, including:

 - Your child's age.
 Younger children (age 6 and below) have a greater potential for developing a round femoral head after healing.

 - The degree of damage to the femoral head.
 If more than 50% of the femoral head has been affected by necrosis, the potential for regrowth without deformity is lower.

 Casting and bracing.
-If range of motion becomes limited or if x-rays or other image scans indicate that a deformity is developing, a cast or brace may be used to keep the head of the femur in its normal position within the acetabulum.
+If range of motion becomes limited, or if X-rays or other image scans indicate that a deformity is developing, a cast or brace may be used to keep the head of the femur in its normal position within the acetabulum.

 - Arthrogram.
-During the procedure, your doctor will take a series of special x-ray images called arthrograms to see the degree of deformity of the femoral head and to make sure he or she positions the head accurately.
-In an arthrogram, a small amount of dye is injected into the hip joint to make the anatomy even easier to see.
+During the procedure, the doctor will take a series of special X-ray images called arthrograms to see the degree of deformity of the femoral head and to make sure they position the head accurately.
+In an arthrogram, a small amount of dye is injected into the hip joint to make the shape of the femoral head even easier to see.

-Your doctor may recommend surgery to re-establish the proper alignment of the bones of the hip and to keep the head of the femur deep within the acetabulum until healing is complete.
+Your child's doctor may recommend surgery to re-establish the proper alignment of the bones of the hip and to keep the head of the femur deep within the acetabulum until healing is complete.
 Surgery is most often recommended when: